pulumi/docs/content/docs/intro/console/ci-cd-integration-assistant.md

 > Be sure to commit the new workflow file to a separate branch and not directly to your primary branch.
 This will create a new pull request for you.

-The workflow is configured to run a `pulumi preview` for Pull Request pipelines.
+The workflow configuration provided by the wizard is configured to run a `pulumi preview` for pull request builds.
-Pull Request builds help you catch problems with changes to your infrastructure _before_ the changes are approved/merged.
+Pull request builds help you catch problems _before_ the changes are merged -- a very important consideration for infrastructure that is likely hosting services critical to your business.

 ### Validation

-In the previous step you committed a new workflow configuration by creating a new Pull Request.
-This will trigger a new pipeline build that will run the `pulumi preview` command.
-Click the **Next** button to make the wizard check for and validate the CI configuration.
+In the previous step, you committed a new workflow configuration by creating a new pull request.
+This will trigger a new build that will run the `pulumi preview` command.
+Click the **Next** button to validate the CI configuration.

 Congratulations on configuring a version control system and an automated pipeline for your stack! 🎉

-If your pull request build failed, use the [CI/CD troubleshooting guide]({{< relref "/docs/guides/continuous-delivery/troubleshooting-guide" >}}) to diagnose the issue.
+> If your pull request build failed, use the [CI/CD troubleshooting guide]({{< relref "/docs/guides/continuous-delivery/troubleshooting-guide" >}}) to diagnose the issue.

 ## Skip the line and get the workflow directly